Cruising with Pets

 Don't declaw your cat!
 His life may depend on being able to climb out of the water!
 "Skipper" used up 7 of his 9 lives while cruising.
 Without claws he would have drowned several times over!
 Keep the nails trimmed, but don't cut them all at once.
 Start when kitty is young so clipping is tolerated.

 Scratching post - mandatory for a cat, even for a short stay.
-We are lucky to have a mast "box" which we cover with carpet to a height of 30 cm, fastened securely with carpet edging.
-Boat cat #2 loves it too.
-If you boat has carpets, try natural hemp rope instead - hopefully kitty will not also scratch your dock lines!
+We were lucky to have a mast "box" which we covered with carpet to "scratch" height - the carpet lasted 8 months before it was scratched through.
+It was fastened securely with carpet edging and screws.
+Boat cat #2 loved it too.
+If you'd rather not train kitty to scratch carpets, try natural hemp rope instead.
 Whatever you use, fasten it securely, or your cat won't use it.
+Train with treats and embed the carpet with catnip until it's the ONLY thing kitty scratches.

 "There is no snooze button on a cat who wants breakfast." ~ Unknown

-Dogs must be licenced and leashed almost everywhere in Canada and other countries.
-Poop'n'Scoop laws are common, requiring you to collect and dispose of the "bag" in a proper garbage container!
+Dogs must be licenced and leashed and be "picked up after" almost everywhere you will cruise to.
 A dog will go anywhere with you, but often does not adjust to parts of living aboard involving motion, heat, activity restriction and traction.
-Health can be adversely affected by life aboard and should be monitored carefully.

 Your pet will alter the cruise, mostly for the better, but it will also impose some restrictions on destinations, heavy weather sailing, choices about going to marinas or anchoring out.
 Housekeeping chores will double.
 Some pets just don't adapt to travelling on any kind of boat or react badly to the stress of wild motion.
 On the other hand, a pet is better than valium for the crew!